sdolmo/bn4n/README.md

-By New Yorkers for New Yorkers is a command line application that informs the piblic about the top ten stories in and seven day weather forecast of New York.
+By New Yorkers for New Yorkers is a command line application that informs the public about the top ten stories and seven day weather forecast of New York.